Native Women and the Pay Gap

 This pay gap is underscored by hundreds of years of racism, genocide, and forced migrations, as well as continuing threats to tribal sovereignty, which have led to Native communities grappling every day with the tangible consequences of how our country has systematically devalued women of color and their labor.

-Native women in the United States face high rates of unemployment, poverty, and violence as well as limited access to health care and child care.
-More than half of Native women are the sole or primary breadwinners for their families, yet they are overrepresented in low-paying jobs and lack strong work-family policy supports.
+Native women in the United States face high rates of unemployment, poverty, and violence, as well as limited access to health care and childcare.
+More than half of Native women are the sole or primary breadwinners for their families, yet they are overrepresented in low-paying jobs and lack strong work-family policy support.
 Nearly 4 in 5 Native women will experience violence in their lifetime.
 These historic barriers to economic security are compounded when it comes to pay.

 There is some good news.
 Native American women are going to college and holding jobs at higher rates than ever before.
 Native women have made important advances socially and politically, getting elected to public office, including Congress and holding key roles in the Biden-Harris Administration.
 And while education and good jobs help increase earnings—they don’t eliminate the wage gap.